 The Summer Wives

-New York Times bestselling author Beatriz Williams brings us the essential novel of the season – a ravishing postwar fable of love, class, power, and redemption set among the inhabitants of a rarefied island off the New England coast.
+The instant New York Times bestseller is the essential novel of the season – a ravishing postwar fable of love, class, power, and redemption set among the inhabitants of a rarefied island off the New England coast.